Dyvil/Dyvil-Language-Reference/types/object-types.md

+---
+dyvil: v0.31.0
+---

 # Object Types

-Reference types are named references to existing non-generic types.
+Object types are named references to existing non-generic types.
 They are, among generic types, the most commonly used types in Dyvil.
+An object type can consist of either a simple name or a qualified one.
+The former are resolved using declarations in the enclosing header and/or other classes in the same package.

 ## Examples